Interview conducted and documented by Hunter Ackerley

 I also discussed the prospect of bluetooth communication with Dr. Blain Christen.
 In India, there are currently more cell phones than toilets.
 This is a supreme advantage when creating medical technology.
 A patient can receive data for testing done via a “cloud”, which saves a trip to the doctor to just obtain results, which is especially beneficial in these type of areas, since many are not within a proximal distance to a hospital.
 This also allows medical scientists to obtain this data and study demographics, such that more devices can be made that have a direct impact on these communities.
 It is the perfect way to combine engineering requirements with customer needs.
 For their specific project, Bluetooth centralizes the data at AIMS, and will be able to access computers in rural areas and in the back of medical vans, and then all of this information is sent to a localized location, where we can use it here in the states for data analysis.

 All of this research has great implications for CCAP Across The Map.
 Using a bluetooth system for communicating lab results, learning how to work within cultural parameters and how to collaborate with local healthcare communities, and utilizing different diagnostic systems is vital to the future success and efficacy of our non-profit.
 The research that Dr. Blain Christen and Dr. Anderson are conducting is taking the global healthcare community by force.
 It was truly inspiring to sit down with both of them to discuss their work, as many of their goals are similar to those of CCAP Across The Map.
-The next step is to continue these projects in order to provide healthcare to women around the world.
+The next step is to continue these projects in order to provide healthcare to people around the world.

 Interview conducted and documented by Hunter Ackerley